U.K. election shock could delay and soften Brexit

 Prime Minister Theresa May called a snap U.K. general election in the hope of strengthening her hand in negotiations to take Britain out of the European Union.

-An exit poll projection and early results suggest that gamble has backfired: Rather than handing May a landslide victory, the election could leave no party with a clear majority, a result that would usher in a period of uncertainty over who governs Britain.
+But that gamble has backfired: Rather than handing May a landslide victory, the election has left no party with a clear majority, throwing into doubt who will govern Britain.

-So what does that mean for Brexit, the single issue that could determine the economic prospects for the U.K. and the prosperity of its people for years to come?
+So what does that mean for Brexit, the single issue that could determine the economic prospects for the U.K., and the prosperity of its people for years to come?

 Related: Pound drops on uncertain U.K. election outcome